-Throw your child a perfect birthday party to remember with lots of fun, good healthy foods and energetic games.
+Throw your kids party at the park to remember with lots of fun, good healthy foods and energetic games.
 With a few party supplies and some ingenuity, have a blast on an afternoon’s worth of birthday party games that will have guests chuckling until the party’s end.

-What Ideas do you have for kids party at the park?
+What Ideas do you have for a kids party at the park?

 Food for the hungry giants at the park

 The menu for a kids’ party at the park depends on the facilities available.
 Usually many parks have facilities such as grills which allows you to roast a variety of meals such as hotdogs, hamburger or chicken.
 These foods are easy to prepare and eat in a park setting.
 You can have alternative options for bringing foods which do not require much of cooking at the park.
 Prepare them at home, dishes such as cold meat sandwiches, chicken salad or cold fried chicken.
 You can also include pasta salad, potato salad, chips, fresh fruits, vegetables and other snacks.
 Just bring an ice cooler for your cold drinks and any cold items so they will not spoil.
 But if you choose an easy and simple menu, finger food is the easiest to supply and the easiest for busy parents to grab and eat with one hand.
 Serving cupcakes instead of a cake removes the need for utensils.